styleguidist/react-styleguidist/docs/Configuration.md

 Type: `Object` or `Function`, optional

-Custom Webpack config options: loaders, extensions, plugins, etc. required for your project.
+Custom webpack config options: loaders, extensions, plugins, etc. required for your project.

 Can be an object: